andrelandgraf/andrelandgraf/README.md

 ## About me

 My name is Andre and I love to develop web and voice applications!
-I am a huge Marvel fan 🦸‍♂️ and like to spend my evenings binge watching movies and shows, that I have already watched a hundred times.
+I am a huge Marvel fan 🦸‍♂️ and like to spend my evenings binge watching movies and shows, that I have watched a hundred times already.
 My colleagues know me as the React enthusiast.
-I listen to Blinding Lights at least once a day and [Syntax.fm](https://syntax.fm/) is my favorite podcast.
+I listen to Blinding Lights at least once a day and [Syntax.fm](https://syntax.fm/) is my favorite podcast!

 Please hit me up on [Twitter](https://twitter.com/AndreLandgraf94) or [LinkedIn](https://www.linkedin.com/in/andre-landgraf/) to get in touch.
 I love to chat about tech & IT!

 Some more bullet points about me:

+- A tech enthusiast who loves to develop software solutions.
 - Full stack developer and student from Germany 🇩🇪
 - M.Sc. in Information Systems from the TUM 👨‍🎓
 - Developer and maintainer of
   - [Particular.Cloud](https://particular.cloud) - Localize your application and reach more people.
   - [Flash Me](https://flash-me.fly.dev/) - Learn through rehearsal.
 Create and study with flashcards online.
   - [velapilates.de](https://www.velapilates.de) - Your pilates online studio.
-  - [react-datalist-input](https://www.npmjs.com/package/react-datalist-input) - An npm package providing a React combobox component.
+  - [react-datalist-input](https://www.npmjs.com/package/react-datalist-input) - An React combobox component with ease-of-use in mind, which I open sourced on npm.

 You can follow this link - [andre-landgraf.dev](https://www.andre-landgraf.dev) - to my personal website for more information!

 ## Uses

 I am actively working with React, TypeScript, HTML5, and CSS3.
-On top of that, I am currently really passionate about Tailwindcss and Remix.run. 💜
+On top of that, I am currently really passionate about Tailwind CSS and Remix.run. 💜

 You can find a more detailed list of all the technologies I like and work with at [andre-landgraf.dev/uses](https://www.andre-landgraf.dev/uses).